On Tuesday, I read a short book that dramatically changed investor thinking and fueled the 1920s market boom.

 Stocks were just too speculative.
 And they had a good reason to believe it.
 Over the period (1866 – 1922) that Smith studied, investors dealt with inflation, deflation, and a few market panics.
 In fact, Smith’s original intent was to prove bonds were the better long term investment.

 That all changed with the book.
-A couple articles from the time shows the shifting view:
+A couple of articles from the time shows the shifting view:

 In a book written by Edgar Lawrence Smith, entitled “Common Stocks as Long Term Investment,” the author contends that a long term investment in diversified common stocks brings a great yield and is worth more at the end of the period than an investment in sound bonds, and that it is fully as safe.